 - A. No person shall use or supervise the use of any pesticide containing the active ingredient chlorpyrifos unless they have obtained a private or commercial applicator's license from the Board, possess the pesticide in the State before January 1, 2022, and obtain a temporary use authorization permit from the Board. - B. Permit applications shall be made on such forms as the Board provides and shall include at least the following information: - I. The name, address and telephone number of the applicant; - II.
 The brand name of the pesticides to be applied; - III.
 The date on which the pesticides were purchased; - IV.
-The approximate quantity of the pesticides possessed: - The purpose for which the pesticide application(s) will be made; and V. - VI.
-The duration for which the applications will take place or until the product is gone. - C. Within 30 days after a complete application is submitted, the Board or its staff shall issue a permit if: - I. The permit application is received prior to December 31, 2022; - II.
+The approximate quantity of the pesticides possessed; and - V. The purpose for which the pesticide application(s) will be made. - C. Within 30 days after a complete application is submitted, the Board or its staff shall issue a permit if: - I. The permit application is received prior to December 31, 2022; - II.
 The applicant possesses a valid pesticide applicator license issued by the State; - III.
 The pesticides proposed for use were purchased prior to January 1, 2022;